Windsor Guildhall: History

 A deed of 1369, now in the possession of Eton College, refers to the "gildaule", and a charter of 1439 states that "pleas happening in the said borough ... shall be pleaded and holden in the guildhall there, before the mayor and bailiffs for the time being".
+A set of statutes and ordinances for the Guildhall were published in 1579–80 and confirmed by the Berkshire justices in 1592.

 Norden's map of 1607 shows a market house in the location of the present guildhall: the main part of it is raised on wooden pillars to allow the space beneath to be used as a covered corn market.

 The erection of the present guildhall was begun in 1687, under the direction of Sir Thomas Fitz (Fitch or Fiddes) but the story is that on his death in 1689, the task was taken over and completed by Sir Christopher Wren.
 The cost of construction was £2687/1s/6d.
 The new building was supported by stone columns, like its predecessor.
 This allowed for corn markets to be held in the covered area.
 It has been told for many years that Wren was asked to insert additional columns to support the weight of the heavy building above; Wren supposedly did not believe they were necessary and made them slightly short, so that they do not quite touch the ceiling.
 However, there is little evidence that Wren was ever involved with the design or construction of the Guildhall.
 It is now believed that the story grew out of Wren's connections with Windsor along with the actions of his son, also called Christopher Wren.
 The younger Wren served as a Member of Parliament for Windsor and commissioned the statue of Prince George of Denmark in 1713 on the south end of the building with his name was engraved underneath.
 The pillars were probably moved into the corn market from the east side when the extension was added in 1829.
 The gaps at the top of the pillars are now filled with tiles smaller than the capitals.
 A statue of Queen Anne was commissioned by the council in 1708 on the north side of the building.